Omaha Mounted Foundation

 Valor

-Valor is a 12-year-old gray Quarter Horse Gelding.
-He stands 15.1 hands high and has been in the Patrol for 4 years.
+Valor is a 13-year-old gray Quarter horse.
+He stands 15.1 hands high.

 His partner is Officer Crick.